 Users who manage virtual environments that host domain controllers or member servers have the same privileges as those with administrative access to desktops.
 For example, if you are managing Hyper-V, members of the Hyper-V Administrators local group have administrator-level access to the host operating system.

 You should identify which accounts have privileged access to your virtual infrastructure, either by checking Local Admin groups on a given domain controller/server or by looking for privileged access within the virtual environment itself.

 How Lepide Helps

-Lepide Active Directory Auditor to track users with administrative privileges lets you determine who are your privileged users.
-Knowing who is your privileged users is the first step towards securing your company’s network from privileged abuse.
+Lepide Active Directory Auditor lets you determine who is your privileged users and what they are doing.
+Knowing who are your privileged users is the first step towards securing your Active Directory from privileged abuse.
 By regularly assessing the current state of Active Directory’s user rights, permissions, and delegations, you can mitigate the risk of privileged abuse.